A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: SDSS MaNGA DR17 and Galaxy Selection

 \section{SDSS MaNGA DR17 and Galaxy Selection}

-We use the \Halpha emission line velocity maps from SDSS MaNGA DR17 \citep{SDSS17} to model the rotation curves of spiral galaxies.
+We use the \Halpha emission-line velocity maps from SDSS MaNGA DR17 \citep{SDSS17} to model the rotation curves of spiral galaxies.
 The SDSS MaNGA survey used integral field spectroscopy to measure spectra at different points throughout a galaxy by placing an integral field unit (IFU) on each galaxy.
-The IFU is a bundle of spectroscopic fibers arranged in a hexagonal shape containing between 19 and 127 fibers and covers 12.5" to 32.5" in diameter \citep{Law15}.
+The IFU is a bundle of spectroscopic fibers arranged in a hexagonal shape containing between 19 and 127 fibers and covering 12.5" to 32.5" in diameter \citep{Law15}.
 The light received by the fibers was fed to two spectrographs with wavelength ranges 3600--6000{\AA} and 6000--10300{\AA}, respectively, with a resolution of $\lambda/\Delta \lambda \sim 2000$ \citep{Drory15}.

 SDSS MaNGA DR17 is the final data release for the MaNGA survey and contains more than 10,000 nearby galaxies in the northern sky.
-The target selection process prioritized maintaining a flat distribution in luminosity \citep{Wake17}, so the survey consists of three subsamples: the primary sample, where the IFU covers out to $1.5R_e$, the secondary sample, where the IFU covers out to $2.5R_e$, and the color-enhanced sample, which supplements the primary sample with high-mass blue galaxies and low-mass red galaxies.
+The target selection process prioritized maintaining a flat distribution in luminosity \citep{Wake17}, so the survey consists of three subsamples: the primary sample, with the IFU covering out to $1.5R_e$, where $R_e$ is the half-light radius of a galaxy; the secondary sample, covering out to $2.5R_e$; and the color-enhanced sample, which supplements the primary sample with high-mass blue galaxies and low-mass red galaxies.
 In order to check for possible systematic bias, we present the results of our analysis for the entire data set and each of these individual subsamples, referred to as MaNGA sample 1, 2, and 3, respectively.

 We extract each galaxy's rotation curve using the \Halpha velocity map and $g$-band-weighted mean flux map as processed by the MaNGA Data Analysis Pipeline \citep[DAP;][]{Westfall19}.
 The stellar mass rotation curve is extracted from the stellar mass density maps processed by Pipe3D \citep{Sanchez16, Sanchez18}.
-Absolute magnitudes are obtained from version 1.0.1 of the NASA-Sloan Atlas \citep[NSA;][]{Blanton11}.
-Distances are in units of Mpc/$h$, where $h$ is the reduced Hubble constant defined by $H_0 = 100h$ km/s/Mpc.
+Absolute magnitudes are obtained from version 1.0.1 of the NASA-Sloan Atlas \citep{Blanton11}.
+Distances are in units of Kpc~$h^{-1}$, where $h$ is the reduced Hubble constant defined by $H_0 = 100~h$ km s$^{-1}$ Mpc$^{-1}$.